annafelicity/predicting_popularity/README.md

 #### Future goals:

-It may be worth creating a model that is actually a set of models--one for the low value counts (just 1, or something like 1 to 10), one for the middle range, and one for the high outliers.
+Given that the model consistently overpredicts low library counts and underpredicts high library counts in the test set, it may be worth creating a model that is actually a set of models--one for the low value counts (just 1, or something like 1 to 10), one for the middle range, and one for the high outliers.
 I’d also like to experiment with voting models.

-I’d want to do more feature-engineering experiments.
+I want to do more feature-engineering experiments.
 One thing that seems to have a lot of significance with titles is the sentiment.
 I’d like to try out some of the other sentiment analysis libraries like VaderSentiment and see if they perform better (or differently).
 I also would like to write a function for a feature that takes into account the position of words in each title string.
 This could take at least two forms: an iteration over all words in the training set or an iteration over just the top words.

 I may want to think about putting a spell checker into my input pipeline so as to account for user error.